What If America Hadn’t Dropped the Atom Bombs?

-What some may picture in an alternative history, where the United States and Japan continued the war in the Pacific without the intervention of the atomic bomb, is the eventual defeat of the US and a rise of the last remaining Axis power.
+What some may picture in an alternative history, where the United States and Japan continued the war in the Pacific without the intervention of the atom bombs, is the eventual defeat of the US and the triumph of the last remaining Axis power.
 Very few serious historians consider this at all likely.

 Aside from that scenario, and depending on which version of alternative history you listen to, there could have been two outcomes had America gone a different route.